-I started this blog soon after retiring.
-It reflects my experiences growing up as an impressionable Chinese American child with learning and social impairments and later as an adult living with these disabilities.
-I was sometimes the object of bullying and racism and having to deal with a dual culture and identity.
-These experiences sensitized me to the plight of the underrepresented and mistreated and the way I viewed ouR Social Conscience.
+This blog reflects my experiences as an Asian American growing up as an impressionable child with learning and social impairments and later as an adult living with autism.
+I was sometimes the object of racism and having to deal with a dual cultural identity.
+These experiences sensitized me to the plight of others as expressed in ouR Social Conscience.
 Though I am agnostic my Christian upbringing influences many of my values.

-I can’t stop being amazed at how really fortunate I have been throughout most of my life.
 I’ve had an amazing career and have a terrific family, neither of which I had any right to expect.
-But life was often very challenging.
-I feel I learned the most during my greatest struggles making me a far more understanding and compassionate person.
+Life was often very challenging.
+But I feel I learned the most during my greatest struggles making me a far more understanding and compassionate person.

-Because of my socialization and learning impairments I often think differently than many in my life.
-My perspective on life is somehow different because I am different.
+Because of autism and learning impairments such as dyslexia my perspectives on life are somehow different than others.
 I am full of contradictions.
-I cannot read (dyslexia) but I write a lot even though I have trouble editing my posts.
-I am out of touch with the feelings of others but am a very feeling person.
-I am a very poor student but I went through college.
-I am sad at how things often turned out but hopeful of how they can succeed because that has been my life.
+I cannot read but I write a lot with difficulty proofreading my posts.
+I am out of touch with the feelings of others but am very feeling.
+I am a very poor student but I succeeded through college.
+I am agnostic but think about spirituality.
 It is as if I am living two opposing lives.

 I write to further develop and clarify my thoughts and understanding of social issues and life’s many challenges and lessons and hope that something I say will touch the heart of someone.
 I blog on a large range of subjects so welcome to my world.